 Who knows who will come out as the leader in this great self-driving car road race.
 Uber has comparatively more experience of demand and supply in transport services than other carmakers and giants who too jumped in this market.
 But the success of it is much dependent on how you handle regulation and Uber has the history of trying out things first and asking for permission later which can lead to deadly future.
 Till now as Uber doesn’t have to own car, he got to keep lion’s profit share, but for the self-driving car, it might have to own assets turning Uber’s gig economy into airline type model.

-Uber’s valuation of $70bn in 7years spurs skepticism in many experts that they believe won’t be accepted when Uber goes public as currently, Travis is keeping account data secret.
-But investors are happy to fund Uber’s very popular asset-light model.
-Using those money Uber copies Amazon’s model of incentivizing drivers and offering the discount to users to grab more market share as user needs short waiting time and the driver needs frequent fare.
-But that strategy won’t hold on longer in fierce competition and the world of high expectation.
-Uber even started customizing according to local need launching new service like ride-sharing, on-demand delivery, etc. and became logistic company instead.
+Uber even started customizing according to local needs launching new services like ride-sharing, on-demand delivery, etc. and became a logistic company instead.
 But the expert says that Uber’s current business model can be easily replicated as well as switching cost is too low, so it takes no time for competitors like Lyft in the US, Ola in India to catch up.
-Being the pioneer in self-driving car technology, Uber has the chance to create the competitive edge against its rivals.
+Being the pioneer in self-driving car technology, Uber has the chance to create a competitive edge against its rivals.

 In 2014, Uber once failed for Lyft acquisition over price, but Travis doesn’t regret his decision.
 Uber is not the first startup of Travis; he had experience of many.
 People say he is the man who changes himself faster than their algorithms based on the brutal feedback of his T3B3 system in place.
 Same is reflected in his Uber.
 From black car service to UberX, UberPool, merger with Chinese rival Didi, cash option for payment, self-driving car, etc. shows Uber’s massive capacity for change.
 Now that Uber doesn’t have to worry about expense behind his China dream, it can focus on other emerging market and its new technology of self-driving cars.